apache/arrow-nanoarrow/dev/release/README.md

 `shasum`/`sha512sum` commands.
 These are typically available from a package manager except on Windows (see below).

-To run only C library verification (requires CMake and Arrow C++ but not R):
+To run only C library verification (requires CMake and Arrow C++ but not R or Python):

 ```bash
 TEST_DEFAULT=0 TEST_C=1 TEST_C_BUNDLED=1 ./verify-release-candidate.sh 0.4.0 0